Ill-fitting shoes can ruin a good day. The same goes for your horse.

 Donkeys are fairly tough animals that seldom need shoes, though their size and daily routine can make a difference.
 If they’re ridden regularly or live in damp environments, shoes will help maintain hoof quality.

 Donkey hooves are different from horse hooves.
 They are more vertical and have more soft tissue because they developed in areas with harsher terrains.
-Also, donkeys were meant to confront predators (not run away from them, like horses).
+Also, donkeys were meant to confront predators (not run away from them, like horses), so their hooves evolved differently.

 Keep in mind that donkey hooves are more prone to absorbing water, which can lead to excessive softening and disease.
 If your donkey is kept in a wet or rainy climate, shoes may be needed to prevent damage.